coco11563/Prompting-Large-Language-Models-to-Interpret-scRNA-seq-Data/README.md

 <div align=center><img src="img/main-all.png" alt="alt text" width="800" ></div>

-- This is the official repository of Prompting Large Language Models to Interpret scRNA-seq Data, which provides training and testing code.
+- This is the official repository of [scInterpreter](https://xxx/xxx) which provides training&testing code.

 ## Building Environment
-- Our code is implemented based on Pytorch.
+- scInterpreter is implemented based on Pytorch.
 We use pytorch-2.2.1 and cuda-12.0.
-Another version could also be compatible.
+Other version could be also compatible.
 Building the environment and installing needed package.
 - Run the following in shell:
 ```
 conda install python=3.11